Pilat11/Pilat11/README.md

 Python
 SQL
 HTML & CSS
-Databases: MySQL, PostgreSQL
+Databases: MySQL,
-Testing Tools: JIRA, Postman, Selenium (basic), PyTest Version Control: Git, GitHub
+Testing Tools: JIRA,
+Version Control: Git, GitHub
 📂 Projects
 Here are some of the projects I’ve worked on to improve my QA and development skills: